tho-actrecipe/magicfile/README.md

-# actrecipe-magic-file (A CFFI fork of python-magic)
+# actrecipemagicfile (A CFFI fork of python-magic)
 [![PyPI version](https://badge.fury.io/py/actrecipemagicfile.svg)](https://badge.fury.io/py/actrecipemagicfile)

 `actrecipemagicfile` is a Python interface to the libmagic file type identification library. libmagic identifies file types by checking their headers against a predefined list.
 This functionality is accessible from the command line using the Unix command `file`.